 - caveat removal applications

-- confiscation, restraining and exclusion applications and other applications made under the Confiscation Act 1997 (Vic)
+- applications made under the Confiscation Act 1997 (Vic) and

 - referrals made to the practice court by an associate justice.

 A trial judge sitting in the Practice Court (Common Law) will also hear some other non-urgent applications including formal matters, such as swearing in of interstate practitioners, court reporters, transcribers and interpreters, and applications under the Open Courts Act 2013 (Vic).